-A comprehensive school counseling program is offered at all high schools to promote and enhance the learning process.
-DUSD school counseling programs facilitate student development in academics and career guidance.
-Students will develop an Educational Career Action Plan (ECAP) that reflects current plan of coursework, career aspiration and extended learning opportunities.
+School counselors design and deliver school counseling programs that improve student outcomes.
+In DUSD, school counseling programs facilitate student development in direct and indirect services including, but not limited to, instruction, consultation and counseling.
+Students will develop an Educational Career Action Plan (ECAP) using the Major Clarity platform that reflects their plan of coursework, career aspirations and extended learning opportunities